ironhack-labs/lab-ironbeers/README.md

 To understand how you can get the `id` from the URL, read this section of the [Express docs](http://expressjs.com/en/4x/api.html#req.params).

-To find out how you can get an individual beer from the punkAPI using the _beerId_, check out the [`.getBeer(id)` method on the punkAPI docs](https://www.npmjs.com/package/punkapi-javascript-wrapper#getbeerid).
+To get an individual beer from the Beers API, you can should the following endpoint: `https://ih-beers-api2.herokuapp.com/beers/:id`.
+The `:id` parameter should be replaced with the actual `id` of the beer you want to retrieve.

 ### Bonus: Iteration 7